Albrtito/ObsidianNotes/02-Atomic/1731419106 - Match-Plus-Action methods in forwarding.md

 ## OpenFlow generalised forwarding:

+> [!example] Remember:
+> Match plus action is not creating the tables, just using their defined structure

 We’ll look at the match-plus-action method for **generalised forwarding**.
 This method is ruled by the **OpenFlow** standard.
 ### Flow tables:
 The forwarding or flow tables contain the following fields for each entry: